sethshober/support-hero/README.md

 ```
 npm run prod
 ```
 This web-based application stores and displays the on-duty schedule for a team.
 It is a Node/Express app, serving an Angular frontend.
 The datastore is MongoDB.
-This represents an MVP to the following guidelines.
-It is not quite feature complete, and the UI/UX is minimal, but provides a clear starting point and understanding.
-Not everything has been done the "Angular" way, but I'm working on it.
-Please, see this for what it is, a fun experiment and proof of concept.
-Enjoy!
+This represents an MVP to the following guidelines, and provides a clear starting point and understanding.
+The UI/UX is minimal, and not everything has been done the "Angular" way, but I'm working on it.
+This is merely a proof of concept with lots of room for improvement.

 ## Features